 Editing photos is kind of complicated, because there’s a balance.
 If you edit too much or too little, your photos look unprofessional.
 To add to that complication, it’s totally subjective.
 What looks right to you will look OUT OF THIS WORLD to some people or it could look a little meh to others.
 (Hey, you can’t make everyone happy.
 So settle for making yourself happy.)

 There are many ways of editing photos.
 I normally use Photoshop, but not everyone can afford it.
 So the one I’ll be using for this particular post is Picmonkey because it’s easy and FREE to use, which means everyone has access to it.

 I’m also going to use my photos from a Chocolate Raspberry Cheesecake recipe that I posted to Growing Up Gabel a couple Valentine’s Days ago.
 So if you want to follow along, go to Picmonkey and open a photo you’d like to edit.
 On to the tutorial!

 Here’s the photo we’re starting with:

-I like to do this first because the “Clarity” bar tends to darken the photos a little and make the colors stand out more.
+I like to do this first because the “Clarity” bar tends to darken the photos and act as if I’m adjusting the contrast (which comes later).
 For clarity, I usually go between 10% and 20%.
 For sharpness, I never go above 10.
-Usually I stick to 5-7.
-Over sharpening can really ruin a photo–make it grainy and such.
+Usually I stick to 3-7.
+Over sharpening can really ruin a photo by making it grainy and such.
 So be careful with the sharpening.